xiabai84/aliyun-ecs-ai-sandbox/README.md

 * jupyter
 * cuda 10.2

 Jupyter can provide a https user web interface by starting jupyter server.
-You can access this development environment via https://<your ecs public ip>:8888
+You can access this development environment via https://< your ecs public ip >:8888

 ### HandsOn - Setup EMS instance
 1 Install python3 dependencies